mozilla/dennis/docs/hacking.rst

 Install Dennis and dependencies for development
 ===============================================

-1. Clone the repository from https://github.com/willkg/dennis/
+1. Clone the repository from https://github.com/mozilla/dennis/
 2. Create a virtual environment
-3. Run: ``python setup.py develop``
-4. Install some other bits: ``pip install -r requirements-dev.txt``
+3. Install dev requirements: ``pip install -r requirements-dev.txt``

 This should get you up and running.